mkpetterson/ride-share-churn/README.md

 ## Key Findings

 The most influential features are: average rating by driver, surge percent, weekday percent, and living in King's Landing.
-Looking more into these features shows that.....blah blah look into breakdown of these 4 features by churn/not churn

- ( Identify interpret features that are the most influential in affecting your predictions.)
-( Consider business decisions that your model may indicate are appropriate.)
+All models show a very similar ROC curve.